Hammerson strengthens hand in London mall battle

-LONDON British developer Hammerson (HMSO.L) strengthened its hand in the long-running battle with Australia's Westfield WDC.AX by buying a 25 percent stake in a shopping center that Westfield wants to develop into its third major London mall.
+LONDON British developer Hammerson (HMSO.L) has strengthened its hand in a long-running battle with Australian rival Westfield WDC.AX by buying a 25 percent stake in a shopping center that Westfield wants to develop into its third major London mall.

 Hammerson said on Monday it would pay Royal London Asset Management (RLAM) 65 million pounds ($106 million) for the fund manager's stake in the leasehold of the 42-year-old Whitgift Centre in Croydon, south London.

-But RLAM and Irish Bank Resolution Corp (IBRC) ANGIB.UL, who had together owned 75 percent of the mall's lease, said in April they had signed an exclusive agreement with Hammerson.
+But Royal London Asset Management (RLAM) and Irish Bank Resolution Corp (IBRC) ANGIB.UL, who had together owned 75 percent of the mall's lease, said in April they had signed an exclusive agreement with Hammerson.

 Neither developer had held a stake in the center until Hammerson's purchase.